20 Kid-Friendly Spring Break Road Trips

 Frederick, Maryland

 Hip meets historic in this small city just a short drive northwest of the Washington beltway.
-Hike a portion of the Appalachian trail, visit craft breweries and wineries and tour a battlefield, all in a day.
 Downtown Frederick is a culinary hotspot offering a range of dining options, from casual brew pubs to celebrity chef Bryan Voltaggio’s acclaimed Wye Oak Tavern in the historic Visitation Hotel on Church Street.
 Stroll the canal in Carroll Creek Park and check out a plethora of events, from outdoor concerts to beer festivals.
 Learn about Civil War events that occurred here by taking a driving tour along the Maryland Civil War Trail.
 Ride the Walkersville Southern Railroad‘s bunny train, meet the Easter Bunny and receive a surprise gift on board.
-North of the city you’ll find hiking trails and peaceful wilderness at Catoctin Mountain Park and Cunningham Falls State Park, plus hundreds of fascinating animals at the 50-acre Catoctin Wildlife Preserve, where you can see bears, wolves and jaguars and feed llamas and goats.
+Look at the Weinberg Center calendar for kid-friendly shows.
+Drive north of the city to the 50-acre Catoctin Wildlife Preserve, where you can see bears, wolves and jaguars and feed llamas and goats.
 Drive time from Arlington: 1 hour 30 minutes.

 Greenbrier, White Sulfur Springs, West Virginia